iiey/nikgimp/troubleshooting.md

 3. If the `Test dialog...` plugin isn't there either, then is not an issue with this plugin but general GIMP problem, a reinstallation may help.

-### 2. Check plugin location
+### 4. Check file & permissions

-In GIMP, go to `Edit > Preferences > Folders > Plug-ins`, ensure that we placed plugin folder in one of the listed directories there.
-This may differ between machine-wide and user installations.
+- Ensure you downloaded the latest version of the plugin and the *file content is intact*, as Python is sensitive to indentation.
+- Under Unix-like (linux & mac), the downloaded script must have *executable* permission: `chmod +x nikplugin.py`

-### 3. Test Python module availability
+### 5. Test Python module availability

 1. Open `GIMP > Filters > Development > Python-Fu > Python Console`
 2. Input [these imports][loc_libs] into the interpreter and press `Enter`: